Growing and learning together with God

 Link to the Oxfordshire agreed syllabus -https://www.oxfordshire.gov.uk/residents/schools/school/religious-education

 All children are taught English daily which includes opportunities for reading, writing composition, phonics and spelling.
 Grammar and punctuation is also taught across all of these strands.
 The children are taught phonics (using Read, Write, Inc.) and spelling using the recommended synthetic phonics approach through the Letters and Sounds guidelines.
 They are taught to read using complementary books which support a wide range of reading strategies.
-Books used include books from different published reading schemes, including Oxford Reading Tree, alongside other materials.
-Books are banded into colours and children progress through the bands.
+Books used include books from different published reading schemes, including Read, Write Inc and Oxford Reading Tree, alongside other materials.
+Books are banded into colours and children progress through the bands matched to their phonic development.
 We lead a text-led approach to the teaching of English and creative opportunities to write and develop language are also included throughout all areas of the curriculum.
 Children also enjoy opportunities to be involved in drama activities within class and in school productions.

 All children are taught Maths daily which includes opportunities for developing their Maths knowledge and understanding how Maths is used in everyday life.
-The school use a published maths scheme (Abacus) to support a consistent approach to the teaching of maths across the school.
+The school use the White Rose Maths approach to support a consistent approach to the teaching of maths across the school.
 The children are taught about numbers and the number system and use this knowledge to a variety of develop calculation strategies.
 They learn about shape, space and measures and how to collect and interpret mathematical data.
 We aim to ensure that all maths teaching is active using a wide range of resources and relating their learning to real life situations.
 Creative opportunities to use maths are also included within other areas of the curriculum such as Science and Design and Technology.

 Science is an important area of the curriculum and lessons provide opportunities to carry out scientific enquiries, and use the relevant scientific vocabulary that is taught.
 Science is taught in Foundation Stage as part of the Knowledge and Understanding of the World area of learning.
 The curriculum is mapped out carefully across the school and coverage of science topics follows the year groups suggestions in the National Curriculum.